-- ★ In 1965, only 16 percent of U.S. 4-year-olds enrolled in school; that number rose to 69 percent by 2004.
-Over the same period, student performance has been little better than stagnant. - ★ Forty-four percent of Texas 4-year-olds participate in state pre-k, 9 percent in Head Start, and 4 percent in public special education.
-When including private preschool, an estimated 85 percent of Texas 4-year-olds are enrolled in some type of center-based care.
+- ★ In 1965, only 16 percent of U.S. 4-year-olds were enrolled in school.
+By 2004, this number climbed to 69 percent.
+Over the same period, student performance has been virtually stagnant. - ★ Forty-five percent of Texas 4-year-olds participate in state pre-k, 9 percent in Head Start, and 1 percent in public special education.
+When one includes private preschool, an estimated 85 percent of Texas four-year-olds are enrolled in some type of center-based care. - ★ According to the National Center on Education Statistics, between 1985 and 2005, enrollment in pre-kindergarten increased by 585 percent compared to a 25 percent enrollment increase for other elementary grades. - ★ A body of research shows that formal early education can actually be detrimental to the behavioral development of mainstream children (non-special education children). - ★ Strong evidence from both domestic and international preschool programs suggests that widespread adoption of preschool is unlikely to improve student achievement. - ★ U.S. fourth graders routinely outperform their counterparts in most developed countries-including France, well-known for its nearly universal